applewoodsmokedham/metagraph/memory-bank/progress.md

 - 🔲 Implement proper type definitions with TypeScript
 - 🔲 Add CI/CD pipeline with GitHub Actions
 - 🔲 Implement caching for frequently accessed data
+- 🔲 Standardize all API method pages as defined in the PRD

+## Upcoming Implementation Tasks

+### Phase 1: API Method Standardization (Based on PRD)
+- 🔲 Audit all existing method pages against PRD requirements
-- 🔲 Add performance metrics and monitoring
+- 🔲 Add endpoint toggle to all method pages
+- 🔲 Implement status indicators for all API method pages
+- 🔲 Ensure consistent layout across all pages
-- 🔲 Create Docker configuration for easier deployment
+- 🔲 Update tab system for examples to match PRD specifications

-### Documentation
+### Phase 2: Real Example Implementation
-- 🔲 API reference documentation for all methods
+- 🔲 Identify and document real transaction examples for all methods
+- 🔲 Create comprehensive request/response documentation
+- 🔲 Generate standardized cURL commands for all examples
+- 🔲 Test all examples against the production API

+### Phase 3: Interactive Form Implementation
+- 🔲 Develop standardized form components for all method inputs
+- 🔲 Implement validation for all input fields
-- 🔲 Advanced usage examples for complex scenarios
+- 🔲 Create response formatters for API results
-- 🔲 Video tutorials for setup and usage
+- 🔲 Add error handling and user feedback mechanisms

 ## Current Status: Version 1.0.0 Released (March 14, 2025)